justincarew/meleetrackstats/README.md

 https://creativecommons.org/licenses/by-nc-nd/4.0/

 ### How to use:
-The website is currently deployed at meleetrack.onrender.com using Render.
-It can also be locally hosted by downloading this directory, building with ```npm install```, then starting with ```npm run dev```.
+The website is no longer available at meleetrack.onrender.com.
+It can still be locally hosted by downloading this directory, downloading the most recent .db file from below and placing it in /database, building with ```npm install```, then starting with ```npm run dev```.
+The source code is available for others to make derivative works under the license above.

 ### Database:
 https://github.com/smashdata/ThePlayerDatabase \